GratiaOS/garden-core/docs/stack-reference.md

 ## Related Docs

-The Garden Stack v1.1 spec connects with the following presence‑layer and field‑reading documents:
+The Garden Stack v1.2 spec connects with the following presence-layer and field-reading documents:

 - **Animal Presence Layer** — guides interactions, readings, and interpretations for animals.
   `docs/animal-presence-layer.md`